Timmy Mallett: Art

 In 2002, he painted 50 portraits for Queen Elizabeth II's Golden Jubilee including Wendy Craig, Jim Rosenthal, Lorraine Kelly, Ulrika Jonsson and Sir Clive Woodward.

 In 2012, Mallett won the Best up and coming artist Fine Art Trade Guild.

-In 2012, Mallett painted a telephone box in Windsor with likenesses of the Queen, Prince Harry and Catherine the Duchess of Cambridge.
+In 2012, Mallett painted a telephone box in Windsor with likenesses of the Queen Elizabeth II, Prince Harry and Catherine the Duchess of Cambridge.

 In the summer of 2018, Mallett discovered and painted his father's secret Galloway bridge scene from September 1966.